rumoncarter/Service-Standard/README.md

   including assistive devices
 * test the service in an environment that is as similar to the live environment as possible
-* focus on business requirements and user goals (e.g. when redesigning a program like OSAP, test the steps students are taking when completing an OSAP application)
+* focus on business requirements and user goals
 * provide developers with tools and supports to test the service during the build and after launch
 * design a service that can accommodate the expected number of users and